SharedCode/sop/README.md

 	trans.Begin()

 	// Create/instantiate a new B-Tree named "fooStore" w/ 200 slots, Key is unique & other parameters
+	// including the "transaction" that it will participate in.
+SmallData enum was selected for the
+	// ValueDataSize as the value part of the item will be small in data size, of string type.
+	// If the value part will be small, it is good to choose SmallData so SOP will persist the
+	// value part together with the key in the Node segment itself.
+	//
+	// In this case, when the Node segment is read from its partition, it will contain both the
-	// including the "transaction" that it will participate in. so := sop.ConfigureStore("fooStore", false, 200, "", sop.SmallData)
+	// Keys & the Values (of the Node) ready for consumption.
+Small value data fits well with this. so := sop.ConfigureStore("fooStore", false, 200, "", sop.SmallData)
 	// Key is of type "int" & Value is of type "string". b3, _ := in_red_ck.NewBtree[int, string](ctx, so, trans)